MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/July.md

 It also adds full 1.0 support for WASM and adds a WebGPU renderer.

 ### UntitledImGuiFramework 0.9.6.0
+The 0.9.6.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) fully completes the dbus submodule of the OS submodule.
+It adds the 1.0 release of the [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) library.

+### UntitledImGuiFramework 0.9.7.0
-The 0.9.6.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) fully completes the Vulkan renderer.
+The 0.9.7.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) fully completes the Vulkan renderer.

 ### UntitledImGuiFramework interactive web demo
 With the release of the 0.9.4.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework), we can now